alozie/afndev/readme.md

 ## Directory Structure

-The following is an overview of the purpose of each top level directory:
+The following is an overview of the purpose of each top level directory in the project template:

     root
       ├── bin     - Contains binaries built by Composer, as well as installation binaries.